ivangfr/springboot-keycloak-openldap/README.md

 ## Start Environment

-- Open one terminal

-- Inside `springboot-keycloak-openldap` root folder run
+Open a terminal and inside `springboot-keycloak-openldap` root folder run
 ```
 docker-compose up -d
 ```

-- Wait a little bit until `MySQL` and `Keycloak` containers are `Up (healthy)`

-- In order to check the status of the containers run the command
+Wait a little bit until `MySQL` and `Keycloak` containers are `Up (healthy)`.
+In order to check the status of the containers, run the command
 ```
 docker-compose ps
 ```